List of longest ski jumps

-Ema Klinec (SLO) holds the current women's world record with 226 meters (741 ft) also set in Vikersund.
+On 23 and 24 April 2024, Ryōyū Kobayashi made four successful attempts to unofficially break the world record on a temporary ski flying hill at Hlíðarfjall in Akureyri, Iceland.
+The purpose-built hill was constructed by Red Bull for promotional purposes.
+On the first day, Kobayashi jumped 256 m.
+The following day he improved it to 259 m, 282 m, and finally 291 m.

 History

 Ski jumping originated in Norway, and has been practiced since time immemorial, using handmade temporary hills.
 The first record is credited to Olaf Rye, a Norwegian-Danish soldier, who set up a show spectated by his fellow soldiers in 1808, on an improvised hill of handmade piled snow, reaching 9.4 metres (15 alen) in Eidsberg, Norway.
 This artificial small hill was built at Lekum gård (farm), a few hundred metres away from Eidsberg church.

 Sondre Norheim, credited as the 'father' of modern skiing, made the second official record at 19.5 m in 1868.
-Tim Ashburn says in his book The History of Ski Jumping that Norheim's longest jump on the circular track in Haugli ground in 1868 should have been measured at 9.4 metres alen but that newspapers in Christiania reported that the length "was a little exaggerated", so the official record is everywhere written as 19.5 m.
+Tim Ashburn says in his book The History of Ski Jumping that Norheim's longest jump on the circular track in Haugli ground in 1868 should have been measured at 31.5 metres (50 alen) but that newspapers in Christiania reported that the length "was a little exaggerated", so the official record is everywhere written as 19.5 m.

 The sport quickly spread to Finland, the United States and Canada, where some of the subsequent records were set.
 Early jumping competitions were only scored by style, and it was seen as disruptive to attempt to jump further.
 Not until 1901 was a scoring system for distance introduced.
 With the construction of Bloudkova Velikanka in Planica, Yugoslavia, in 1934, the separate discipline of ski flying was introduced, which is essentially an 'extreme' version of ski jumping.

 With one exception, all of the world records for distance have been set on five of the world's six ski flying hills, of which five remain in use.
 In 1936, Josef "Sepp" Bradl was the first to surpass 100 m, landing a jump of 101.5 m.
 The FIS was long opposed to ski flying as a whole, and it has never been included in the Olympic or Nordic World Ski Championships.
 However, since 1972, the FIS Ski Flying World Championships has been a mainstay event, and ski flying event are also part of the FIS Ski Jumping World Cup calendar.
 The first to officially reach 200 m was Toni Nieminen in 1994, by landing a jump of 203 m; at the time, ski jumpers did not receive distance points for the part of the jumps exceeding 191 metres.